chloeho-cb/prisma-odyssey/README.md

 - Time warp effect by chinomaker -- https://freesound.org/s/324644/ -- License: Creative Commons 0

-Designed for joystick also supports WASD+SPACE controls Joystick needs to be connected before launching game
+Designed for joystick also supports WASD+SPACE controls Joystick needs to be connected before launching game and will crash the game if disconnected mid game